HTTP-APIs/http-apis.github.io/pages/GSoC-22.md

 ---

 # Introduction
 Welcome to Hydra Ecosystem's ideas page for [GSoC 2022](https://summerofcode.withgoogle.com/).
+For the 6th year since 2017 Hydra Ecosystem will be applying to be part of Google Summer of Code.
+This is the mentors’ guidance about what the Community should try to achieve for this year and what your proposals should be focused on to contribute to the Community efforts.

 We would like to receive proposals that encompass different aspects of the development.
-Different tools are under development and candidates can present projects to fulfill multiple ideas on this page and issues listed at our Github [organization page](https://github.com/HTTP-APIs/).
+Different tools are under development and candidates can present projects to fulfill ideas on this page and issues listed at our Github [organization page](https://github.com/HTTP-APIs/).

 To get in touch with the Community:
 * [Slack](https://join.slack.com/t/hydraecosystem/shared_invite/zt-ly4j3hg3-gVhJxgc6ykpGrel_N4Xvvg)